-- 3. The current version of the methodology states that if a project is additional, its baseline scenario is the continuation of the use of current modes of transport provided that the project participants can demonstrate that the existing transport system would be sufficient to meet the transportation demand that will be met by the project system. - 4.
-The proposed revision expands the baseline scenario by adding an option for possible expansion of the existing transport system using additional vehicles. - 5.
-Other revisions include the below: - (a) Eligibility of the expansion of the existing bus rapid transit (BRT) system by adding new routes and lines and extension of rail the existing rail infra-structure (e.g. extension of an existing rail line); - (b) Revising the index of the parameters that are determined based on survey; - (c) Inclusion of new equations and revision of existing equations by adding new parameters or revising its definition; - (d) Inclusion of parameters in section 5.8 ("Data and parameters not monitored") and in section 5.9 ("Data and parameters monitored") that were not previously listed; - (e) Exclusion of parameters in section 5.9 ("Data and parameters monitored") that do not need to be monitored.
+- 4. The current version of the methodology states that if a project is additional, its baseline scenario is the continuation of the use of current modes of transport provided that the project participants can demonstrate that the existing transport system would be sufficient to meet the transportation demand that will be met by the project system.
+The revision of the methodology to add possible expansion of the existing transport system to the baseline scenario will expand the application of the methodology i.e. the increase in the population and consequent increase in the demand for buses in the project city or region in the baseline scenario, consistent with the latest version of AM0031, will allow a pragmatic definition of baseline scenario. - 5.
+In addition, the current version of the methodology contains an appendix with sampling and survey requirements that are not consistent with the "Standard for sampling and surveys for CDM project activities and programmes of activities" and with the "Guidelines for sampling and surveys for CDM project activities and programmes of activities". - 6.
+The proposed revision expands the baseline scenario by adding an option for possible expansion of the existing transport system using additional vehicles and revises the Appendix 4 of the methodology to improve consistency with the sampling and survey standard and guidelines. - 7.
+Other revisions include the below: - (a) Eligibility of the expansion of the existing MRTs system by adding new routes and lines; - (b) Revising the index of the parameters that are determined based on survey;

+- (c) The calculation of BE was revised to be consistent with the provisions from AM0031: - (d) The calculation of indirect project emissions (IPE) was revised to remove the need to determine the expansion factor; - (e) Inclusion of new equations and revision of existing equations by adding new parameters or revising its definition; - (f) Inclusion of parameters in section 5.8 ("Data and parameters not monitored") and in section 5.9 ("Data and parameters monitored") that were not previously listed; - (g) Exclusion of parameters in section 5.9 ("Data and parameters monitored") that do not need to be monitored.